ashiguruma/flight-sim-js-lesson/README.md

-# Flight Simulator Javascript Lessons
+# Flight Simulator Javascript Lesson

 A small project for teaching web some basic javascript